-Support for homeless persons and persons with special needs will continue in PY 2022 through support for emergency shelter and permanent supportive housing (PSH).
-PSH in Goshen is a partnership of Lacasa, the owner/developer, and Oaklawn, the service provider, with a total of 29 PSH units at two sites.
-PSH is a successful model that provides stable housing and supportive services.
+Support for homeless persons and persons with special needs will continue in PY 2023 through support for emergency shelter and permanent supportive housing (PSH).
+PSH in Goshen is a partnership of Lacasa, the owner/developer, and Oaklawn, the service provider, with a total of 38 PSH units at three sites.
+PSH is a successful model that provides stable housing and supportive services and aims to fill a gap in housing needs for Oaklawn clients, by providing independent options for clients who are at risk of being underhoused.